Saad-27/Stock-Prediction-Machine-Learning-/README.md

 Prepares the processed data for training, creating the necessary input features model_training.py:
 Builds and trains the LSTM model using the best hyperparameters found from previous tuning.
-Note this process was very intensive on hardware make_prediction.py:
+Note this process was very intensive on hardware

+make_prediction.py:
 Loads the trained LSTM model and makes predictions on whether the stock price will go up or down, including the change in price

 Important Notes

 Data Sampling Interval:
 The model is designed for stock data sampled every 10 seconds.
 Ensure that the input data follows this format for accurate predictions.
-Most publically available data does not follow this structure
+(Most publically available data does not follow this structure)

-Prediction Horizon:
+Prediction:
 The model predicts the stock price 5 minutes (30 data points) into the future.

 Model Type: